The best cycling apps can be hard to locate sometimes, because new options are constantly flooding into the market.

 - Should you use your phone or a cycling computer?

-- Indoor cycling training apps: Zwift vs TrainerRoad vs The Sufferfest
+- The best apps for indoor training: Zwift vs TrainerRoad vs The Sufferfest

 The app keeps track of your ride stats as you travel, including speed, time and distance all the while tracking where you’ve been.
 At the end of your ride, you can view further stats such as calories burned and elevation ridden – plus whether you have set a new record on any of the numerous Strava segments.